Abdoulrasheed/team-research-136/README.md

 - [ ] Clean Dataset (remove rows with missing data)
 - [ ] Histogram (Check Distribution)
 - [ ] Hypothesis Testing (Find Mean, T test/wilcox test)
-- [ ] Find Pvalue wether is greater or less than alpha
+- [ ] Find Pvalue whether is greater or less than alpha
 - [ ] Reject null hypothesis or not
 - [ ] Presentation of Hypothesis